-The United States is a melting pot of nationalities, and many families lay claim to Native American ancestry.
-While it is true that early settlers and pioneers often intermixed with native tribes, only those persons who can document their ancestry to a federally recognized Indian tribe may be eligible to enroll as a tribal member.
-In addition, each tribe is a sovereign nation and may limit membership based on blood quantum, or actual percentage of native ancestry, depending on the laws of the individual tribe.
-According to the National Congress of American Indians, there are 562 federally recognized tribes in the U.S. with membership rolls totaling approximately 1.7 million.
+Only persons who can document their ancestry to a federally recognized Indian tribe may become a member of a Native American tribe.
+Each tribe is a sovereign nation and may limit membership based on blood quantum, or actual percentage of native ancestry.
+According to the National Congress of American Indians, there are 562 federally recognized tribes in the U.S..

 Research your native ancestry using census records and Indian rolls to verify your genealogy.
 Native Americans are required to show descent from a family member registered under one of the federal Indian rolls, which were taken under law by each Indian agency between 1885 and 1940.